Nikhilator/Web-Application-Penetration-Testing---SmartBridge/README.md

 application.By simulating attacks and identifying vulnerabilities, the project highlights the importance of proactive security measures and serves as a foundation for strengthening the security posture of web applications.

+Session Based Attacks

+1) Session Hijacking Using Cookie Stealing

+We have used Burpsuite to perform this operation.
+We have created an account in the website www.batterybhai.com

+ \
+We have logged in to our account and capture cookie and our php session id.
+We have sent the request to repeater

+We have copied the previous session cookie and logged out of our account.

+We have pasted the session in the repeater and sent the request and see we can see it is saying Valid_member.

+Session DOS Attack using slowloris